 You can add specific websites to the Global Allow/ Deny list to unblock/block them for all your users.
-To do this you would need to navigate to the Policy Editor > Global Settings > Allow/Deny and adding the websites there.
+To do this, you would need to navigate to the Policy Editor > Global Settings > Allow/Deny and add the websites there.

 However, sometimes you may experience that the blocked site continues to be accessible to the user and vice-versa.
-This issue may arise because of your DNS caching.
-The way DNS protocols work, the DNS responses have a Time To Live (TTL) which ranges between a few seconds to a few hours.
-If you do not see your block/allow changes reflected it may mean that the TTL on the DNS entry for that domain has not yet expired.
+This issue may arise due to your DNS cache.
+The way DNS protocols work, DNS responses have a Time To Live (TTL) which ranges from a few seconds to a few hours.
+If you do not see your block/allow changes reflected, it may mean that the TTL on the DNS entry for that domain has not yet expired.

 Once the TTL expires and a new DNS query is made, your changes will be reflected.
 However, you can also expedite this process by clearing your DNS cache.

-Note that the DNS cache on your server would also need to be cleared
+Note that the DNS cache on your server will also need to be cleared.

-In the DNS Manager, right-click the server name and select ‘Clear Cache’.
+In the DNS Manager, right-click on the server name and select ‘Clear Cache’.